Alcohol Studies Program

 The Department of Psychological Sciences, at the University of Missouri, (MU) has five POSTDOCTORAL RESEARCH FELLOWS IN ALCOHOL AND ADDICTIONS RESEARCH.
 Postdoctoral research fellows will undertake advanced training in addictions and pursue their own research interests under the supervision of one or more faculty preceptors.
-Three positions are funded through an NIH Institutional Training grant and only US citizens and permanent residents can be considered, two positions are internally funded and are not restricted to US citizens and permanent residents.
-The training period typically lasts three years, and postdocs participate in many of the same specialized activities as predocs.
-Doctoral candidates and recent Ph.D.'s interested in research opportunities offered by the training grant faculty (and described in the faculty pages of this website) are encouraged to contact us for more information.
-Information on postdoctoral traineeship stipends and requirements, including service payback, is available here for stipend information and here for payback information.
+The positions are funded through an NIH Institutional Training grant (only US citizens and permanent residents can be considered) or by the University of Missouri (without residency limitations).
+Doctoral candidates and recent Ph.D.’s interested in research opportunities offered by the training grant faculty (and described in the faculty pages of this website) are encouraged to contact us for more information.
+Information on postdoctoral traineeship stipends and requirements, including service payback, is available here and here.

 The training faculty have diverse interests in a number of sub-disciplines of psychological science.
-Trainees can work in the areas of behavioral pharmacology (Denis McCarthy, Bruce Bartholow, Ken Sher), behavioral and molecular genetics (Wendy Slutske, Ian Gizer), quantitative methods (Doug Steinley, Clint Davis-Stober, Phil Wood), nosology and comorbidity (Tim Trull, Ken Sher, Doug Steinley, Tom Piasecki, Wendy Slutske), ambulatory assessment (Tom Piasecki, Tim Trull), personality and individual differences (Lynne Cooper, Tim Trull, Ken Sher, Wendy Slutske), developmental approaches (Ian Gizer, Ken Sher, Phil Wood), decision making (Clint Davis-Stober, Denis McCarthy), and psychophysiology (Bruce Bartholow, Tim Trull, Ken Sher).
+Trainees can work in the areas of behavioral pharmacology (Denis McCarthy, Bruce Bartholow, Ken Sher), behavioral and molecular genetics (Ian Gizer), quantitative methods (Doug Steinley, Clint Davis-Stober, Phil Wood), nosology and comorbidity (Tim Trull, Ken Sher, Doug Steinley), ambulatory assessment (Tim Trull), personality and individual differences (Tim Trull, Ken Sher), developmental approaches (Ian Gizer, Ken Sher, Phil Wood), decision making (Clint Davis-Stober, Denis McCarthy), and psychophysiology (Bruce Bartholow, Tim Trull, Ken Sher).

 MU Alcohol Research Training Summer School (MU-ARTSS) (NIH/NIAAA R25AA023687)